maialenz/CookBook/README.md

   - They also need to have basic understanding on how to select and navigate the page.

-  - This page can be done with Materialize framework to create a structure and implement sections that the user needs.
+  - This page will be done with Materialize framework to create a responsive structure and implement sections that the user needs.
 The website will be kept separated in 5 main sections (landing, sign in, log in,, add recipe, edit and delete recipe) but easily accessible from the homepage (the functionalities of add edit and delete will be just available for registered users).
+The admin will have an extra section to add more courses to allow the searches be more specific and easier to group for users.

 ---